We Provide Nursing Home Abuse Victims With A Voice

 Alarmingly, most cases of nursing home abuse are not even reported.
 A New York State Elder Abuse Prevalence Study found that elder abuse is grossly underreported throughout the state, for every case known to programs and state agencies, 24 were unknown.

-When a loved one has been injured, exploited or otherwise mistreated by someone they depend on for care and protection, contact an experienced New York nursing home abuse lawyer at Raphaelson & Levine to discuss the legal actions that may be taken against those responsible, including how to file a complaint against a nursing home and suing a nursing home for negligence through a nursing home neglect lawsuit.
+When a loved one has been a victim of a personal injury, exploited or otherwise mistreated by someone they depend on for care and protection, contact an experienced New York nursing home abuse lawyer at Raphaelson & Levine to discuss the legal actions that may be taken against those responsible, including how to file a complaint against a nursing home and suing a nursing home for negligence through a nursing home neglect lawsuit.

 WARNING SIGNS OF NURSING HOME ABUSE AND NEGLECT